 Depending on your provider, you’ll usually be able to access personal and workplace pensions from age 55 onwards and 25% of the pot will be tax-free.Your pension provider will give you options around how you’d prefer to have it paid.
 Check gov.uk for information to find out more about the options.

 For flexible retirement solutions such as drawdown, your capital is at risk and you may get back less than you originally invested.
 The value of investments and the income from them may fall as well as rise.
 If you choose to use your retirement funds as income (drawdown), and you take too much too quickly, your funds could be depleted or you might run out altogether, so it might be worth speaking to a financial adviser before making any decisions.

 It doesn’t cost anything to see if we could help you with your retirement plans.
 Call 0800 731 5342 for a free initial chat to see if you could benefit from financial advice.
 There’s no obligation to act- our No Pressure Promise makes sure of that.
 You won’t incur any charges unless you act on our recommendations.

-Pensions aren’t the only way to save for retirement, so if you’d like to discuss ways you might be able to boost your retirement funds on top of saving into a pension, we might be able to help.
+Pensions aren’t the only way to fund your retirement, so if you’d like to discuss ways you might be able to boost your retirement savings on top of your pension, we might be able to help.